-Butterfly Pea Tea Is the Secret Behind All Your Favorite Colorful Drinks
+Butterfly Pea Tea Is the Secret Behind Magical Colorful-Changing Drinks

 With a name as delicate as its flavor, butterfly pea tea has taken the world by storm.
-The unique color-morphing beverage -- which can transform from deep indigo to sapphire to translucent powder blue, depending on how long (and how much) tea you steep -- is found at Starbucks’ franchises in Southeast Asia, in boba beverages, shaken up in various colorful cocktails, and used as a natural food dye for savory dishes and sweets alike.
-But what exactly is this vibrantly blue and purple tea -- and why is it everywhere?
+The unique color-morphing beverage—which can transform from deep indigo to sky blue, depending on how long (and how much) tea you steep—is found at Starbucks’ franchises in Southeast Asia, in boba milk teas, shaken up in various colorful cocktails, and used as a natural food dye for savory dishes and sweets alike.
+But what exactly is this vibrantly blue and purple tea and why is it everywhere?

-The answer lies within the flower clitoria ternatea -- which is more commonly known as the butterfly pea flower, Asian pigeonwings, or dok anchan in Thailand where it natively grows.
-Thais believe that the humble dok anchan has a multitude of healing powers, including improvement of eyesight, hair growth, and the ability to strengthen the immune system.
+The answer lies within the flower clitoria ternatea, which is more commonly known as the butterfly pea flower, Asian pigeon wings, or dok anchan in Thailand where it natively grows.
+Thais believe that dok anchan has a multitude of healing powers, including improvement of eyesight, hair growth, and the ability to strengthen the immune system.
 Some of these widely held beliefs are backed by science; one study suggests that butterfly pea flowers has antiasthmatic qualities.
 Another finds that the flower is full of helpful antioxidants and can decrease oxidative stress.
 But beyond coloring hair and finding its place in the world of natural medicine, butterfly pea tea has also seeped its way into the food and drink world.

 It’s unsurprising that Dorn would pursue the expansion of his shop by partnering with distilleries.
-After all, butterfly pea flowers and cocktails are a match made in heaven, and may be why the ingredient rose to prominence in the US in the first place.
-Butterfly pea cocktails -- often described as galaxy cocktails or mood rings -- have the ability to delight consumers with its color-changing properties.
+After all, butterfly pea flowers fare well in cocktails, and may be why the ingredient rose to prominence in the US in the first place.
+Butterfly pea cocktails, often described as galaxy cocktails or mood rings, have the ability to delight consumers with its color-changing properties.

 At Citroën, a cocktail bar and bistro located in Brooklyn, butterfly pea tea finds it way in two drinks.
 “We use it in a cocktail called the ‘Disco Nap,’” Dawn Eldrige, the general manager and beverage director of Citroën, revealed.
 The drink uses Modagor gin infused with butterfly pea flowers and “when layered with citrus it reacts with the PH change and morphs into a beautiful fuchsia color.”
 In addition to the Disco Nap, Citroën also serves up their interpretation of an Arnold Palmer using butterfly pea tea.
 “These drinks are wildly popular with our guests for a host of reasons: it’s a stunning drink, catches the eye, and it's also very enjoyable to drink,” Eldrige added.

 As butterfly pea tea continues to become more and more popular, access to the tea has increased.
-Amazon now carries the tea, as does popular tea brand DavidsTea.
+Amazon now carries the tea, as does popular tea brand DavidsTea in a blend dubbed the "Magic Potion."
 The tea arrives both as a dried flower to steep, or ground into a powder for decorative purposes and to make dyeing food easier.
-Though the price point isn’t as cheap as what you can find in Southeast Asia -- and can run you up to $15 for an 80 gram pack -- but this way you don’t have to fly all the way to Thailand to get your tea fix.
+Though the price point isn’t as cheap as what you can find in Southeast Asia—and can run you up to $15 for an 80 gram pack—you don’t have to fly all the way to Thailand to get your tea fix.

 It will be interesting to witness what new culinary creations innovators in the food sphere come up with.
 Will the eye-catching blue dye extracted from butterfly pea flowers lend itself to indigo cheese pizzas, ultra-violet lemon cakes, or perhaps blue breads and pastries?
 If you haven’t had the tea, it’s only a matter of time before it seeps its way into your cocktails, your food, and your Instagram feed.